-Note: If you make your payment via online banking, don't forget to complete and submit your Home Owner Grant application prior to the payment due date of July 2nd
+Note: If you make your payment via online banking, don't forget to complete and submit your Home Owner Grant application prior to the payment due date of July 3rd.
+Also, please allow sufficient time for your payment to get to us when using online banking as bank processing times may vary.

 Do you have additional questions regarding your property taxes?
-Contact City Hall at 250-426-4211
+Contact City Hall at 250-489-0233